Injured Chicago Concert Goer Allowed to Pursue Promoter for Injuries

 • The plaintiff’s injury was proximately caused by the defendant’s breach of its duty.

 The Appellate Court also noted that the duty of care was the “crux” of Jones’ case.
 The Court quoted the Illinois Supreme Court’s holding that the “touchstone” of a duty analysis is “to ask whether a plaintiff and a defendant stood in such a relationship to one another that the law imposed upon the defendant an obligation of reasonable conduct for the benefit of the plaintiff.”
-In order to determine if Live Action and Jones had such a relationship, the following questions needed to be answered:
+To determine if Live Action and Jones had such a relationship, the following questions needed to be answered:

 • Was Jones’ injury reasonably foreseeable?